 Training a classifier using PyTorch Lightning¶

-This notebooks trains a classifier on CIFAR-10 using Pytorch Lightning.
+This notebook trains a classifier on CIFAR-10 using PyTorch Lightning.

 Project setup¶